UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 * The linux packages `bluez`, `build-essential`, `libboost-all-dev`, `libbluetooth-dev` which enables the Bluetooth communication and provides the necessary compilers
 * The `metawear` package, a library created for **MbientLab** to read sensors measures
+* The `bleak` library in order to discover BLE devices
 * The `metamotion` library available in [Pike](http://pike.esi.uclm.es/)
 * Basic knwoledge of `Python3` and `Linux`